Web-Dev-Collaborative/BlogBackEnd/docs/README.md

 ## Documentation

-- This app has been documented via Postman.
+- This app has been documented amd tested via Postman.
 - Postman docs were last published on 08/21/2020.
 - Postman docs contain examples of all get, post, and put endpoint body submissions AND responses.
 - Comments including the full SQL command for its corresponding knex function is included for the larger functions in each model, just for posterity or to show that I can do/did it.